-The IU School of Medicine Department of Surgery is deeply committed to research in areas of clinical and translational sciences, global health and surgical education.
+The IU School of Medicine Department of Surgery is deeply committed to professional development and research in areas of clinical and translational sciences, global health and surgical education.
 Research allows the team to identify solutions to clinical problems and bring evidence-based approaches to the bedside that benefit patients.

 Surgery residents have an opportunity to participate in an optional research fellowship after their second or third clinical year of residency.
 For those who commit to research within the department, a minimum of two years is required and completion of an advanced degree is highly encouraged.
 Advanced degrees pursued within Indiana University come at zero cost to the resident.
 Advanced degrees pursued by our surgery residents at IU School of Medicine include: